This recovery shit is fragile, even after 10 weeks sober.

 Radon drinking fantasy.
 Saw flights to Orlando and thought about doing a 3 day bindge in Epcot.
 Yuck.
 I hate the addiction whsiper. pic.twitter.com/uTpJhQemJS

 What about PAWS? ????

 Post acute withdrawal syndrome (PAWS) is starting to get my attention.
 At first I was skeptical, living in the pink cloud of early sobriety.
-But this week I’ve had some weird things happening:
+10 weeks sober and some weird things are happening:

 - Rapid mood cycling is back

 - 3 day headache that felt like a hangover

 I am just now looking up the symptoms, because I didn’t want to feed my imagination.

 PAWS is basically all the longer term growing pains as your body gets accustomed to not drinking.
 The initial shock of sobriety has passed, this is the healing process.
 It’s the long walk home in the morning.
 That’s where I’m at after 70 days sober.

 These symptoms are a result of brain dysfunction caused by the brain readjusting to being without alcohol and drugs.
 Recovery from PAWS usually takes somewhere between six and 24 months.
 HAZELDEN BETTY FORD FOUNDATION

 Here are the major signs of post-acute-withdrawal. (click here for more)